amvarani/Plant_Annotation_TEs/README.md

 -Chr5:	11,194,537 to	11,194,848

-## Plot Phylogeny of LTR elements
+## Plot LTR elements Phylogeny and Density
 We will plot the phylogeny of the alignments of LTR-RTs full domains.
-For more details, please see TEsorter (https://github.com/zhangrengang/TEsorter)
+This analyses is entire based on TEsorter (https://github.com/zhangrengang/TEsorter).
+Here we will use modified Rscripts to plot the LTR phylogeny and density.

 In your terminal window, run (You may change the folder names and files names for convenience):